LB&SCR L class: Background

 By 1913, the LB&SCR was well supplied with modern passenger locomotives except for the heaviest express trains.
 L. B. Billinton was undecided whether to enlarge the J1 and J2 4-6-2 tank locomotives designed by his predecessor D. E. Marsh, or design an equivalent sized 4-6-0 tender locomotive.
-Large tank locomotives were well-suited to the operating conditions of the railway with relatively short distances but very intensive use of the system, particularly in the vicinity of London.
+Large tank locomotives were well-suited to the railway's operating conditions, with a relatively short but very intensely used system, particularly in the vicinity of London.

 Billinton therefore placed an order for one 4-6-4 tank and one 4-6-0 tender locomotive from Brighton railway works in November 1913.
-However, soon after the delivery of the first tank engine in April 1914 the order for the second was changed to another tank engine.
+However soon after the delivery of the first tank engine in April 1914, the order for the 4-6-0 was changed to another tank engine.
 The four trailing bogie wheels were added to enable more fuel to be carried and to give additional stability when running bunker-first.